-To ensure long-term impact, the project and this agenda focuses on building robust industry partnerships and fostering a pipeline of skilled researchers in battery technologies.
-STU aims to sustain its research activities beyond the initial project period through strong partnerships.
-The SRA will provide a roadmap for continuous engagement with stakeholders, ensuring that research efforts remain appropriate and well-funded.
+To ensure long-term impact, the FreeTwinEV project and this agenda focus on building robust industry partnerships and fostering a pipeline of skilled researchers in battery technologies.
+STU builds to sustain its research activities beyond the initial project period through strong partnerships.
+The SRA acts as a roadmap for continuous engagement with stakeholders, ensuring that research efforts remain appropriate and well-funded.
 Additionally, the emphasis on life cycle extension, better predictability and second-life battery applications ensures alignment with circular economy principles.